01

 Role

-I led visual design on the program in partnership with internal IT, a Deloitte consulting team, and an external design agency.
+I led visual design on the project in partnership with internal IT, a Deloitte consulting team, and an external design agency.
 Day-to-day work spanned information architecture, the visual system, and the component library that scaled across business units.

 Visual system